exokitxr/exokit/docs/sdk/sdk.md

 ## Native integrations

-Exokit includes additional support for interfacing with hardware like Magic Leap and Leap Motion.
+Exokit includes additional support for interfacing with hardware like Oculus, SteamVR, GoogleVR, Magic Leap and Leap Motion.

 These are generally exposed on the `browser` object.